syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

-Usage: we can able to change the page dynamically.
+Usage: we can able to change the active page at run time.

 #### Example